Welcome:

 Waiting List Policy:

-Unfortunately, I receive a lot of referrals from insurance companies and have a long list of people interested in my services at this time.
 I recommend that interested parties check out my webpages to learn some about my approach to make sure we are a good fit.

 The best ways to get my attention is to call the number below or click the picture to the right and leave me a message on my contact page.
 I try to be fair, but letting me know that you’ve read some of my work and multiple phone calls do help get my attention.
 I want to serve everybody, but finding people who are a good fit is mutually beneficial.